gmberton/image-matching-models/CONTRIBUTING.md

 4. Open `__init__.py` and add the model name (all lowercase) to the `available_models` list.
 <br></br>Add an `elif` case to `get_matcher()` with this model name, following the template from the other matchers.

-5. Format the code with black, like this
+5. Format the code with [Black](https://github.com/psf/black), like this
 ```
 pip3 install black
 cd image-matching-models && black --line-length 120 ./